Moving Help By The Hour

 You want to find out in advance when you are getting your estimates, but there are some fees to be aware of.
 Movers charge for long carries, which means if the distance they must carry things from your door to where they park the truck is over a specific number of feet, they may charge you more.
 They may add a fee if you have stairs or an elevator and if they need to disassemble and reassemble any furniture.
 If you ask the mover to stop at a storage unit or another residence, they will charge an extra fee for those stops.
 If you aren’t ready when they arrive, you can expect to pay a wait time charge.

 Whether you want a mover for one hour or a more extensive move, you can find one to complete the work for you.
 It may be easier to hire a moving company for a small job when it isn’t peak season, or if you can be flexible in your timing.
 Movers are busier on weekends and during the summer since that is when most people prefer to move.
 Local moves are even more likely to occur at month-end when people switch from one rental to another.
-If you want to hire movers by the hour for a smaller job, you may be able to get a better price if you offer to fill a time slot that they have available instead of asking for a specific day.
+When hiring small job movers near you, you may be able to get a better price if you offer to fill a time slot that they have available instead of asking for a specific day.

 Do your research before choosing a moving company, no matter how quickly you need one, or how small the move is.
 Check with the BBB (Better Business Bureau), which maintains information about complaints against companies.
 Ask every company for references when you get an estimate and call those references.
 Don’t rely on reviews—those can be fabricated or paid for.
 Make sure that you can speak to recent customers.
 Get an in-person estimate and compare quotes from at least three movers before you choose one.
 Ensure that the quotes make sense and that the representatives of the company seem honest and straightforward.
 If the company does not want to provide you with a written estimate based on a visual survey of the move parameters, you should find another company to hire.
 They should also provide you with information about insurance protection and dispute resolution.
 A reputable long distance moving company will never ask you to sign a blank document, and will not ask for payment in advance, or a large cash deposit.